rockset/rockset-js/packages/cli/README.md

 ```
 $ rockset update
 $ rockset autocomplete
 ```
-You may need to restart your command to enable the autocomplete feature after installation.
+You may need to restart your command line to enable the autocomplete feature after installation.

 ### Setting Up Authentication